mahowald/mahowald.github.io/_posts/2020-7-10-simulating-covid-2.md

 Let's find the best choices of $\lambda$, $\mu$, and $\sigma$ using gradient descent in PyTorch so that we can pretend we're doing deep learning.

-First, set up the model:
+First, set up the model.
+I'm initializing $\lambda$ and $\mu$ to eyeball guesses from the observed deaths data.

 ```python
 import torch